saipriya2727/Stock-Price/README.md

-💼 Projects in This Repository
+💼 Projects in This Repository:
            This repository contains multiple machine learning projects demonstrating practical applications of data science and AI techniques.

 📈 1.
-Stock Price Prediction
+Stock Price Prediction -
 Description:
          A machine learning project that predicts future stock prices based on historical data using models such as Linear Regression, ARIMA, LSTM, and Prophet.
 Features: